ekeilty17/ekeilty17.github.io/_posts/moments-of-inertia-series/2023-09-01-introduction.md

 ## What is a Moment?

-It's a bit of a meme in physics that everything thinks they understand moments until they are asked to explain them.
+It's a bit of a meme in physics that everyone thinks they understand moments until they are asked to explain them.

 At the most basic level, we know that (for some reason) objects with mass have an intrinsic resistance to change.
 Elegantly summarized as **Newton's First Law of Motion**: "An object at rest remains at rest, and an object in motion remains in motion".
-This is true for translation and it is also true for rotation.
+This is true for both translation and rotation.
 The **moment of inertia** is the mathematical object that tells us how exactly a particular object resists change in its motion.

-This explanation tells us how to use a moment, but it does not tell us _what a moment is_.
+This explanation tells us how to use a moment in physics calculations, but it does not tell us _what a moment is_.
 Many resources say "a moment is a mathematical expression involving the product of a distance and physical quantity", which at first is laughably vague, but then once you study moments you realize it's actually not that bad of a description.
 A more enlightening description is that a moment is "a measure of an object's tendency to rotate about a specific axis".

 The physics YouTuber Andrew Dotson has good videos if you have to really understand where the concept of a "moment" comes from and what exactly they are in more detail ([part 1](https://www.youtube.com/watch?v=0flh8ovhZ9k) and [part 2](https://www.youtube.com/watch?v=k24FnV3myO4)).